Service Intervals

 Note

-Unlike the service intervals, you can’t set a start date or due date for the default service intervals.
+Unlike other service intervals, you cannot set a starting date or due date for default service intervals.

 Column Description